TacticToe: Learning to Prove with Tactics: Preselection

 \section{Preselection}

-In order to speed up the predictions during the search for a proof of a conjecture $c$, we preselect 500 goal-tactic pairs and 500 theorems and a larger number of lists of goals induced by the selection of goal-tactic pairs.
+In order to speed up the predictions during the search for a proof of a conjecture $c$, we preselect 500 tactic-goal pairs and 500 theorems and a larger number of lists of goals induced by the selection of tactic-goal pairs.
 Preselected objects are the only objects available to \tactictoe's search algorithm for proving $c$.

-The first idea is to select goal-tactic pairs and theorems by their similarity with $c$ (i.e. $\mathit{Predictions}^{\mathit{tactic}}_{500} (c)$ and $\mathit{Predictions}^{\mathit{theorem}}_{500} (c)$).
+The first idea is to select tactic-goal pairs and theorems by their similarity with $c$ (i.e. $\mathit{Predictions}^{\mathit{tactic}}_{500} (c)$ and $\mathit{Predictions}^{\mathit{theorem}}_{500} (c)$).
 However, this selection may not be adapted at later stages of the proof where goals may have drifted significantly from $c$.
 In order to anticipate the production of diverse goals, our prediction during preselection takes dependencies between objects of the same dataset into account.
 This dependency relation is asymmetric.
 Through the relation, each object has multiple children and at most one parent.
-Once a dependency relation is established we can calculate a dependency score for each object, which is the maximum of its similarity score and the similarity score of its parent.
+Once a dependency relation is established (see Definition~\ref{def:tacdep} and Definition~\ref{def:thmdep}), we can calculate a dependency score for each object, which is the maximum of its similarity score and the similarity score of its parent.
 Finally, the 500 entries with highest dependency score are preselected in each dataset.

-We now give a mathematical definition of the dependency relation for each kind of object.

-\begin{definition}(Dependencies of a goal-tactic pair)\\ Let $\mathfrak{F}$ be the set of recorded goal-tactic pairs.
-The dependencies $D^*$ of a goal-tactic pair $(t_0,g_0)$ are inductively defined by:
+\begin{definition} (Dependencies of a tactic-goal pair)\\ Let $\mathbb{D}_{\mathit{tactic}}$ be the database of tactic-goal pairs.
+The dependencies $D^*$ of a tactic-goal pair $(t_0,g_0)$ are inductively defined by:

 \end{definition}